On the permutation equivariance principle for causal estimands: Concluding remark

-For simplicity, we demonstrate the proposed framework for the concrete cases $K=2$ and $K=3$ in the Supplementary Material Appendix B. While this paper focuses on action variables with only two states (treated or control) as a foundational step, and a future direction is to generalize to multiple states.
-This would allow applicability to factorial experiments with multiple categorical factors and to causal mediation with multiple unordered mediators and an ordinal treatment.
+To illustrate the idea in a concrete manner, we demonstrate the proposed framework for the cases $K=2$ and $K=3$ in Supplementary Material Appendix B. While this article focuses on action variables with only two states (treated or control) as a foundational step, a future direction is to generalize to multiple states.
+This would extend applicability to factorial experiments and observational studies with multiple categorical factors, to causal mediation with multiple unordered mediators and a categorical treatment, and to network interference with categorical treatments.
+Finally, although applications to other causal inference problems with multiple action variables are not explicitly presented in this article, we conjecture that the utility of the proposed framework is not limited to the three canonical examples presented.
+For example, we believe our methods are also useful when action variables represent genotypes in Mendelian randomization with pleiotropy \citep{hartwig2017robust}.